tokslaw7/Tokslaw_FullStack_with_prismaDB/README.md

 ### How data is generated using JS
-- A `seed.js` file inside backend folder contains all the created Models logic for functionality
+- A `seed.js` file inside backend folder contains all the created Models logic for functionality - *It adds (models)data to DB*
-- A `server.js` file contains all routes the server will use to respond when a request is made and how the DB delivers data.
+- A `server.js` file contains all routes , the server will use to respond when a request is made and how the DB delivers data.

-** The frontend send requests to the backend endpoint and retrieves data.
+** The frontend send requests to the backend endpoint (http://localhost:${port}/api/data), connects to DB and retrieves data which displays on client-side.
+>- Prisma method () handles GET requests about models
+>- Middleware handles HTTP methods
+>- Response is returned in JSON format (Backend Repsonse to frontend requests)

+- Attach JS-Generated HTML to HTML element in existence
+- Fetch API data and Display data on client-side when the page loads.

 ### Prerequisites